-During the thirty year rule of Joseph Stalin millions of innocent citizens were imprisoned in forced labour camps (the Gulag), executed or exiled.
+During the thirty year rule of Stalin millions of innocent citizens were imprisoned in the forced labour camps of the Gulag, exiled or excuted.
 Russia has never fully confronted this dark history.

 Today, Putin’s regime glorifies the idea of a strong leader.
 Stalin is praised for leading the Soviet Union to victory over Nazi Germany.
-The fact that he was the architect of the Gulag is silenced.
+The fact that he was the architect of the Gulag is silenced or downplayed.
 According to a recent poll, 38 percent of the Russians think Stalin was the most outstanding person in history and almost half of the population believes that the repression was necessary to maintain order in the country.
-Even victims of the Stalinist regime sometimes share this view on history.
+Even the victims of Stalin’s 1924-1953 regime sometimes share this view on history.

-During the winter of 2018 The Gulag Heritage will premier with a solo exhibition at Melkweg Expo in Amsterdam.
-The show will be available for travelling afterwards.
-This exhibition sketch provides an impression of the installation.
-The design visualises the layering of voices; from the victims, from local media, political speeches, etc. and leaves it up to the viewer to decide which information to follow or to block.
+On 11 January 2019, Suppressed by the Saviour premiered as a solo exhibition at Melkweg Expo in Amsterdam.
+The show is available for travelling.
+The exhibition design visualises the layering of voices: from the victims, from local media, political speeches, etc. and leaves it up to the viewer to decide which information to follow or to block.

-A nonfiction book, published by Atlas Contact, will be launched alongside the photo exhibition and web app.
+A nonfiction book, Onderdrukt door de verlosser.
+Een zoektocht naar Stalins erfenis in het Rusland van nu, published by Atlas Contact, will be launched alongside the photo exhibition and web app.
 In this book Hester den Boer investigates the role of the Stalinist past in Russia today.
 She travelled for six months through the in Siberia.
 She visited former campsites, interviewed victims of the Stalinist terror, met with researchers who are now under prosecution themselves and talked to people who think Russia is in need of a strong leader like Stalin.
 Why do people continued to believe in a leader who sent millions of innocent people to death?

-The Gulag Heritage presents a collection of personal stories that reflect on Russia’s past and the current climate of growing repression.
-The innovative web app is created in collaboration with Slices, an Amsterdam based start-up developing online storytelling solutions for journalists.
-The platform will be launched winter 2018 and includes ten episodes.
-Stay tuned!
+The web app is created in collaboration with Slices, an Amsterdam based start-up developing online storytelling solutions for journalists.

 In the media